Academics

 Academic advisors provide support and guidance.
 Get help deciding on a major and minors, mapping out your classes, or being successful in college.

-Personalized tutoring and support are available in key areas to enhance student learning and achieve academic success.
+Academic Commons provides personalized tutoring and support in key areas to enhance student learning and achieve academic success.

 BYU–HAWAII BY THE NUMBERS